Klaus-Michael Kühne: Ownership and influence

-Kühne speaks out on political and global issues.
-He defends trade with China despite its government's human rights violations.
+Kühne spoke out on political and global issues.
+He defended trade with China despite its government's human rights violations.

 Kühne Holding AG

-Through Kühne Holding AG, which is solely owned by Klaus-Michael Kühne, he holds a 55.75 percent share in Kühne + Nagel International AG.
+Through Kühne Holding AG, which was solely owned by Kühne, he held a 55.75 percent share in Kühne + Nagel International AG.

 Hapag Lloyd

 In 2008, Kühne became a partner in the shipping company Hapag-Lloyd through the Albert Ballin consortium.
-He holds 30 percent of the shares of Hapag Lloyd.
+He held 30 percent of the shares of Hapag Lloyd.

 Lufthansa Group

-Kühne holds 17.5 percent of German airline Lufthansa Group.
+Kühne held 17.5% of German airline Lufthansa Group.

 In September 2022, the German state sold a large part of its Lufthansa shares as a result of the Covid crisis.
-Klaus-Michael Kühne bought additional shares with his Kühne Holding AG and now holds 17.5 percent.
+Kühne bought additional shares with his Kühne Holding AG and held 17.5%.
 A spokeswoman for Kühne said they were happy to actively support the sales process of the "German Economic Stabilization Fund" (WSF).